jujinkim/web-hugo-source/content/post/use-utterances-comment-hugo.en.md

 ---
 # Add utterances
-&nbsp;To apply utterances is very easy.
+&nbsp;Applying utterances to your site is very easy.
 In fact, even those who don't know this can add into their website in about 10 minutes.
 &nbsp;First of all, in this post, I'll explain based on Hugo.
 But it is able to apply to the other service such as Jekyll easily.

 &nbsp;There are 4 steps to apply uterances.